How to Care for Fruit Trees in the Summer

 Spread Branches

 On young fruit trees, encourage strong branch or crotch angles by spreading the branches.
-Branches spread to a 45 degree angle or greater with the trunk will be stronger and produce less vegetative growth and more fruit.
-You can use wooden spreaders placed between narrow-angled branches to slowly force them apart, or take fishing line with weights attached and tie them to ends of smaller branches needing to grow more horizontally.
-After one year the branches will be naturally be growing at the right angle and the spreaders can be removed.
+Branches spread to a 45-degree angle or greater from the trunk will be stronger and produce less vegetative growth and more fruit.
+You can use wooden spreaders placed between narrowly angled branches to slowly force them apart, or take fishing line with weights attached and tie them to ends of smaller branches needing to grow more horizontally.
+After one year, the branches will be naturally be growing at the correct angle, and the spreaders can be removed.

 Pruning

-There are several approaches to summer-pruning fruit trees, and all are dedicated to detecting what needs correcting.
+There are several approaches to summer pruning of fruit trees, and all are dedicated to detecting what needs correcting.
 Here are some recommendations:

 Despite being considered "off-season pruning," summer pruning of fruit trees in a home orchard has its place.
 For example, summer pruning may be necessary to repair damaged tree limbs.
 If a branch is broken by the wind or by a heavy load of fruit, then prune back the ragged edges, making a smooth cut that leaves no stubby stump.